 I also want to add that this single crochet tutorial is in US terms.
 What does that mean?
 There is also a single crochet in UK terms, which is a different stitch!
 Usually, the patterns specify which one it is – my blog is in all US terms.

 The right side is the front side of the fabric, which may look prettier than the wrong side, and the wrong side is the back of the fabric.
 I think they’re both pretty, but after you turn your work to begin on Row 3, you will see the difference in appearance from Row 1 and Row 2.
 Row 1 is considered the right side, and Row 2 is considered the wrong side.
-In the photo above, we are just about to begin Row 2, and this is showing the wrong side of Row 1.

 What Can I Make with a Single Crochet?

-- Bottom Right: Crochet Edging for Fleece
+- Crochet Edging for Fleece

-How To Single Crochet Row 1
+How To Single Crochet Row 1 into a Chain

 If this was an actual pattern, you would see it written like this: “Chain 11” OR “Ch 11”